anombyte93/student_privesc/SSH Persistence After Initial Foothold.md

 ## Objective
 In this lab, you will learn how to maintain access on a compromised Linux system by setting up **SSH key-based persistence** after gaining your first shell foothold (e.g., via Meterpreter).

+**IMPORTANT** You must have a Meterpreter session to your target as a pre-requisite for this worksheet!

 ---

 ## Step 1 – Generate SSH Keys (on Kali)